mesfind/ml-physical/_episodes/06-advanced-techniques.md

 Next, we will proceed to construct tensor format preprocessed data  and the LSTM model to train it, ultimately evaluating its performance in forecasting future values.

+First, we need to split the dataset into training and testing sets and convert them into tensors, which are the primary data structure used in PyTorch.

 ~~~
 # train and test data loading in tensor format
 train_size = int(len(y) * 0.67)